MrAshCreates/blog/blog/2023-10-18/firstblog.md

 ### Last Updated: Oct 20th, 2023

-update 1.0.4 : this will be remade to fit what I wanted to say verses what I needed to get out.
+update 1.0.4 : this will be remade to fit what I wanted to say versus what I needed to get out.